-This is a fun game to play with music.
-Two kids can hold a broom or place it on something like a chair to get the right height.
+This is enjoyable for the whole family.
+Two people can hold a broom or place it on something like a chair to get the right height.

 Keep lowering the broom until only one player is left, they are the winner!

 The best thing about putt-putt golf is it can be played almost anywhere with household equipment..

 If you don’t have a putter you can use a cricket bat or even a stick.

 Any small ball will work just fine.

 Make holes from plastic cups, plant pots, or even a shoe on its side!

 Design a course and hold a golf competition.